gottacatchenall/ms_data_schema_macroecology/manuscript.md

 competing standards.
 For example, in GIS, there are themselves too many standards too count, in part because this data takes on different forms (raster or vector).
 This leads to the "15 standards" problem summarized in @fig:xkcd.
-This was partially solved by Geospatial Data Abstraction Libary [GDAL; @CITE], a software library for interfacing with different formats of geospatial data.
+This was partially solved by Geospatial Data Abstraction Libary [GDAL; @GDAL], a software library for interfacing with different formats of geospatial data.
 This enabled conversion between a large number of legacy data types and `GeoTIFF`, and in part led to `GeoTIFF`'s  increasing ubiquity